eerimoq/simba/doc/installation.rst

 Linux (Ubuntu 14)
 --------------

-Download the Simba source code and install the prerequisities.
+Execute the following commands to download the Simba source code, install the prerequisities and setup the development environment.
+Note that ``source setup.sh`` has to be executed everytime you start a shell.

 .. code-block:: c